 As creatures who are mostly created out of the water, we perfectly know how important is water to our survival, but unfortunately, in the recent decades we have been given so many alternative drinks that our consumption of water went down significantly, and that’s one reason why you might be struggling to learn anything faster!

 Staying hydrated is a key principle in keeping your brain active and fresh because your brain is in fact mostly made out of the water and it consumes most of the water out of your body.

 Exercising might not seem like its directly helping out to learn faster but its actually playing a big role when it comes to your memory and even your level of motivation.

 Your brain is governed by little cells that are known as neurotransmitters and to get them to do their job effectively, you have to exercise.
 They directly affect your memory and will certainly affect your speed of learning.
 In fact, studies have shown that kids who active exercise or practice some kind of sport do better in school than those who don’t exercise.

 If you are actively exercising, you understand what I am talking about it, because even 15 minutes of daily exercise will make you feel energized throughout the day.
 So if you are a lifelong learner, who is always trying to improve, then exercise should be on the top of your list!

+So these are the most important tips to help you to learn anything faster.
 Now it’s your turn, what do you think? what other tips you would add to this list?
 Lets me know in the comments below!